robinali34/blog_algorithms/_posts/2025-11-21-reductions-from-rudrata-cycle.md

 ## Q1: How do you reduce Rudrata Cycle to Traveling Salesman Problem?

+**Answer:** Convert cycle to tour with edge weights.

+**Key Insight:**
+- Hamiltonian cycle is a tour visiting all vertices
+- Assign weight 1 to existing edges, weight 2 to non-existing edges
+- Target weight equals number of vertices

+**Hint:** Make the complete graph, but penalize edges that don't exist in the original graph.
+A Hamiltonian cycle will use only weight-1 edges, giving total weight equal to the number of vertices.

 ### 1. NP-Completeness Proof of TSP: Solution Validation

 **TSP Problem:**